32 Different Types of Moths in Minnesota

 The Angus’ Datana Moth (Datana angusii) is a small to medium-sized moth species in the western United States and Canada.
 Its caterpillar is a distinctive type of “cutworm,” the type of caterpillar that eats away at plants and trees while they’re pupating.

-The larval stage of the Angus’ Datana Moth types of moths in Minnesota eats leaves, sprouts, and stems, especially on deciduous trees like willow, birch, and oak.
+The larval stage of the Angus’ Datana Moth moths in Minnesota eats leaves, sprouts, and stems, especially on deciduous trees like willow, birch, and oak.
 They can become quite destructive if left unchecked, so prompt action when noticing signs of an infestation is important for home gardens or landscapes with many young plants and trees.
 When mature, the caterpillars become distinctive cocoons that allow them to survive during winter.

 11. Arcigera Flower Moth